A dispersive approach to the CP conserving $K\to\pi\ell^+\ell^-$ radiative decays: Conclusions

 Considering the two combinations $W^{[1/2]}\equiv2W_+-W_S$ and $W^{[3/2]}=W_++W_S$ we have investigated dispersive representations which involve the minimal number of subtraction constants compatible with their asymptotic behaviours.
 The resulting coupled system of equations for $W_+$, $W_S$ are given in eqs.~\rf{W32} and~\rf{W12phys} depends on only two parameters $a_+$ and $a_S$.

 Other light vector resonances are present, in particular $\omega(782),\phi(1019)$, but their influence on the $W_{+,S}$ amplitudes cannot be accounted for in the same way as was done for the $\rho$ and the $K^*$ resonances, because the corresponding discontinuities involve amplitudes, $K\pi\to3\pi$, $K{\Kbar}\to{K}\pi$ which cannot be accessed experimentally.
-We estimated their contributions in an approximate way by appealing to nonet symmetry, $\Delta{I}=1/2$ dominance, and relying on a chiral-resonance Lagrangian, finding them to be much less important than those of the $I=1$ and $I=1/2$ resonances.
+We estimated their contributions in an approximate way by appealing to nonet symmetry, $\Delta{I}=1/2$ dominance, and relying on a chiral-resonance Lagrangian, {finding them to be less important than the $I=1,1/2$ resonances but possibly significant.
+In a general way, the isoscalar resonances can be accounted for model independently by introducing one additional subtraction parameter in the $W^{[1/2]}$ dispersive representation. }

 The main outcomes of our dispersive representations are illustrated in figs.~\fig{W2_plus} and~\fig{W2_S} showing the results for the amplitudes squared $|W_+|^2$ and $|W_S|^2$ corresponding to different signs of $a_+$ and $a_S$.
 A positive sign for $a_+$ is seen to be clearly excluded in this approach.
 Of more interest, perhaps, is the sign of $a_S$.
 Fig.~\fig{W2_S} shows that the $s$ dependence of $|W_S|^2$ has a certain sensitivity to this sign but it appears to be weakened upon including the effects of the $I=0$ resonances (see fig.~\fig{W2_gv5gv6}).
 However, $|W_+|^2$ is also sensitive to the sign of $a_S$, because of the coupling between $W_+$ and $W_S$, as one can see rather clearly in fig.~\fig{W2_plus}.
 Given some improved data on $|W_S|^2$ one could hope to derive strong constraints both on $|a_S|$ and its sign by performing a combined fit of the $|W_+|^2$ and $|W_S|^2$ data.
 At the moment, we note that the curve which corresponds to the central values $a_+=-0.575$, $a_S=+1.06$ (taken simply from the literature) is in rather good agreement with the experimental data.